EberlyODL/phys010sjv11/momentum.md

 Energy is not the only thing that is conserved in the world.
 There is another quantity that all particles have; it is called momentum \(momenta is the plural form\).

-We use the letter $p$ to denote momentum.
+We use the letter <lrn-math>p</lrn-math> to denote momentum.
 And just like energy, it is a law of physics that the **total momentum of a system is conserved.** Before we look at that statement in more details lets  examine the Newton's cradle:

 [ciscode|rev=1|tool=elmsmedia|item=2078|entity_type=node|render=display_mode|display_mode=image_gallery__basic_gallery]